-Whether you’re opening a beauty salon, expanding your spa to a second location, relocating your business location to a new area, or simply rethinking how you run an existing hair salon, the first step is developing a business strategy.
-It might sound intimidating, but a business strategy is simply a plan of action for developing, launching and marketing a business (or reviving a stagnant one).
+Whether you’re opening a beauty salon, expanding to a second location, relocating to a new area, or simply rethinking how you run your salon, the first step is to develop a business strategy.
+A business strategy is simply a plan of action for developing, launching and marketing a business, or reviving a stagnant one.

-So put pen to paper, or fingers to keyboard, because we’ve rounded up some of the best salon and business coaches from across the globe to help you refine your business strategy.
+A good strategy will help you grow your salon services, ensure client satisfaction, and make day-to-day operations smooth.
+So put pen to paper (or fingers to keyboard) because we’ve rounded up some of the best salon and business coaches from across the globe to help you refine your business strategy.

-Here you’ll find all the tools you need to need to nail your salon or spa business strategy – including salon business plan examples, goal setting guidance, KPI templates, service menu examples for your salon or spa and everything in between.
+You’ll find everything you need to nail your strategy, including salon business plan examples, goal setting guidance, KPI templates, service menu examples for your salon or spa and everything in between.

-So, what’s a business strategy and why should I put one together?
+What’s a salon business strategy and why should I have one?

 Typically, a business strategy is translated into a documented business plan.
-A business plan is like a roadmap – it helps you navigate through your business, and find achievable ways to reach your goals.
+A business plan is like a roadmap – it helps you navigate through your salon business, and find ways to reach your goals.
 Set dates on your calendar to review and revise it quarterly.
-This helps you stay on track toward meeting your salon’s business goals, and also means that if you need a polished business plan to get a bank loan in the future, you’re already up to date.
+This helps you stay on track to meeting your goals, and also means that if you need a polished business plan to get a bank loan in the future, you’re already up to date.

-Here’s what’s usually covered in a business plan:
+Here’s what’s usually covered in a salon business plan:

-3. What sets your business apart from your competitors (the Unique Selling Proposition – USP)
+- What sets your business apart from your competitors (the unique selling proposition – USP)

 This might look like a sizeable list – but not to worry, you’re in the right place!
 We have all the resources you need to get your business strategy in tip top shape, no matter what your goals are.